Carpuro/Carpuro/README.md

 ### 🎯 What I Do

 - 📊 **Data Analysis & Visualization**: Creating interactive Power BI dashboards that drive decision-making
+- 📊 **Data Science**: Developing and mantaining ML pipelines and controls.
 - 🤖 **Process Automation**: Building Python bots and Power Automate flows to eliminate repetitive tasks
 - 🗄️ **Database Management**: Designing and optimizing SQL Server databases and data pipelines
 - 📈 **Business Intelligence**: Transforming raw data into actionable insights for procurement and contract management